Trojans fall to Aggies in close opening round game - The Troy Messenger

 A 15 seed has never beaten a two seed in the Women’s NCAA Tournament.
 The Trojans were close to being the first on Monday when they led by two midway through the fourth quarter and trailed by just two in the final minute of the contest.

-“As great as a team as Texas A&M is, the 15 seed had them on the ropes,” Troy head Chanda Rigby said.
+“As great of a team as Texas A&M is, the 15 seed had them on the ropes,” Troy head Chanda Rigby said.
 “It could have been a very big upset.
 They are a very good team and Troy is a very good team.

 The Trojans found themselves down by 14 at halftime and by as many as 16 points early in the third quarter.
 The Trojans cut their deficit down to single digits entering the fourth quarter at 65-58.